-Bill Lockard has been the Program Director for DeafCAN! since helping to found its program in 2010.
+Bill Lockard has been the Program Director for DeafCAN! since helping to find its program in 2010.
 He’s worked within the Deaf community since 1979.
 DeafCAN! is proud to work with some of the Deaf community’s most isolated and vulnerable populations, including those who are DeafBlind, incarcerated or returning citizens, and refugees and immigrants, and honored to see so many come to believe and demonstrate that Deaf CAN!!
 Bill is hearing and has been married to and partners with his wife of 32 years, Beth Lockard.

 Julia Freeman-Woolpert, M.Ed., was the Outreach Advocacy Director at the Disability Rights Center – NH until her retirement last year.
-She has worked as a mentor and an advocate for refugees for the past fifteen years, and with Deaf refugees since 2011.
+She has worked as a mentor and an advocate for refugees for the past fifteen years and with Deaf refugees since 2011.
 She spent a week in 2010 visiting the refugee camps in Nepal.
 She is a former advisor to the Bhutanese Community of NH and served from 2016-2018 on the NH Commission on Deafness and Hearing Loss as the DRC’s designee.

 Jennifer Ward has been a Deaf Educator for 15 years.
 Throughout her career, she has taught many Deaf refugee and immigrant students, many of whom have arrived in the United States with limited education and language.
 Jennifer has volunteered with various refugee organizations as a family mentor.
 She is currently completing her EdD in International and Multicultural Education with a concentration in Human Rights Education.

 Chloé Rayer is a first-year ASL/English Interpreting student at Bloomsburg University.
 She loves to stay involved in the Deaf Community.
-As a way of giving back to her wonderful friends in this community, she has offered support by attending the WDRD meetings and by trying to do her part in putting ideas together.
-Chloé is extremely excited to see everyone come together for WDRD.
-Besides ASL, she also loves painting, archery, singing, and animals.
+As a way of giving back to her wonderful friends in this community, she has offered support by attending the WDRD meetings and trying to do her part in putting ideas together.
+Chloé is exceptionally excited to see everyone come together for WDRD.
+Besides ASL, she loves painting, archery, singing, and animals.

-Mary Hughes currently an ASL-English interpreting student at the University of New Hampshire at Manchester.
+Mary Hughes is an ASL-English interpreting student at the University of New Hampshire at Manchester.
 Through her schooling and involvement with the Deaf community, she was welcomed into being a part of organizing World Deaf Refugee Day.
 She looks forward to working with the Deaf community in New Hampshire in the future, including Deaf refugees and new Americans.